manpaka/questsMap/README.md

 - Get more quests and bounties added to the JSON files.
 - Get some characters added to the JSON files.
 - Find way to properly store images.
+- Add changelog page to website.
+- Add a Dark Mode

 ### Ideas and Cool Potential Features
 - Add a "players joined" marker/system to the Quests and Bounties.